Chunjee/graphicsearch.ahk/documentation.md

 > A number between 0 and 1 (0.1=10%) for fault tolerance of foreground (err1) and background (err0)

 #### [options.screenshot:=1] (boolean)
-> Wether or not to capture a new screenshot or not.
-If the value is 0, the last captured screenhhot will be used
+> Whether or not to capture a new screenshot.
+When the value is 0, the last captured screenshot will be used

 #### [options.findall:=1] (boolean)
-> Wether or not to find all instances or just one.
+> Whether or not to find all instances or just one.
+The default is to find all

 #### [options.joinqueries:=0] (boolean)
-> Wether or not to search each query in succession.
+> Whether or not to search each query in succession.
 Queries must be in close proximity (characters in a string)

 #### [options.offsetx:=1] (number), [options.offsety:=0] (number)
 > The max offset for joinqueries search